Using Help Topics

 - The Manuals part provides descriptions of the actions required to fulfil certain common tasks with IntelliJ IDEA.
 The nested Language and Framework-Specific Guidelines part provides important prerequisites, enabling procedures, meta procedures of working with the various frameworks, and gives some details for performing specific tasks.

-- In the Reference part you can find descriptions of the tool windows, dialog controls, lists of the keyboard shortcuts, information related to specific version control systems etc.
+- In the Reference part, find descriptions of the tool windows, dialog controls, lists of the keyboard shortcuts, information related to specific version control systems etc.

 Using built-in documentation